amd/ryzen-ai-documentation/docs/xbutil.rst

 Examine, Validate, and Configure the NPU
 =========================================

-Ryzen-AI features an integrated NPU utility tool called 'xbutil,' which is a command-line interface for both developers and end-users to monitor and manage the NPU.
+Ryzen-AI features an integrated NPU utility tool called ``xbutil``, which is a command-line interface for both developers and end-users to monitor and manage the NPU.
 This feature is currently in the early access phase.

 The ``xbutil`` command-line tool can be accessed from ``C:\Windows\System32\AMD``.
 Within the Ryzen-AI installer conda environment, ``xbutil`` can be directly invoked.